BlockchainCommons/GordianWallet-iOS/README.md

 bitcoin-cli importmulti [{ "desc": "wpkh([6010283d/84'/1'/0']tpubDC9yDKwrjmyBGAdWdhpVn1rtiQR7vgZ4FUzHbC8b1aQTwRBAVtBcon8iaamPGq9NiH2yCV3bLp6ZAWsNntcVYeWBX7fBzTmL2T6f2EcbxDi/1/*)#zc09t4nh", "timestamp": "now", "range": [0,2500], "watchonly": true, "keypool": true, "internal": true }]
 ```

 Notice this is still a BIP84 derivation but because it is single-sig we use `wpkh` (witness public key hash) instead of its multi-sig equivalent `wsh`.
-We actually to import the keys into the keypool and we only import the `xpub` so it is truly a watch-only wallet as far as the node is concerned.
+We only import the `xpub` so it is truly a watch-only wallet as far as the node is concerned.

 #### Receiving